niessenc/german-municipalities/README.md

 # Postal-code eligibility list
-This repository comprises two JSON files with German postcodes for cross-verification as part of a Qualtrics survey.
+This repository comprises two JSON files with German municipality names for cross-verification as part of a Qualtrics survey.
-- `standard-german-postcodes.json`: all German postcodes to verify the regularity of the entered postcode.
+- `unique-municipality-names.json`: all German municipality names, rendered unique, to verify the regularity of the entered postcode.
-- `eligible-german-postcodes.json`: all German postcodes whose residents are eligible for the survey.
+- `ineligible-municipality-names.json`: all municipalities whose residents are ineligible for the survey.